Creation Crafts for Sunday School

 Play a Flower or Tree Identification Game

-Cut out at least five pictures of flowers or trees (the older the children the more pictures you should use and the harder the flowers should be to identify).
-Glue each picture onto a separate piece of construction paper.
-Tell the children that you are going to play an identification game ahead of time and that they need to listen closely to the names of the flowers.
+3. In class tell your students that you are going to play an identification game so they need to listen closely to the names of the flowers.
 Show them one picture at a time, tell them the name of the flower and have them repeat it, and then tell them some interesting facts about the flower that will help them remember the name.
-For example, you could show them a picture of a Lady’s Slipper and point out how it looks like a shaped like slipper.
+For example, you could show them a picture of a Lady's Slipper and point out how it looks like a shaped like slipper.

-bring in leaves from different plants and see how many they can
+2. You can also bring in leaves from different plants and see how many they can identify.

 Look at Pictures of Plants